There are various reasons that may cause a person to oversleep and these can stem from physical, mental and even emotional causes.

-This happens when your throat muscles relax allowing something like your tongue to block the airway preventing adequate airflow in and out of your lungs.
-There may be repeated episodes where you stop breathing (apnea) and then you forcefully resume breathing with a gasp or snort but you are unaware because you are asleep.
+This happens when your throat muscles relax and the tongue blocks the airway preventing adequate airflow in and out of your lungs.
+There may be repeated episodes where a person stops breathing (apnea) and then forcefully resumes with a gasp or snort but you are unaware because you are asleep.

-Sleeping on your side may reduce the symptoms; however, it is usually associated with obesity, so weight loss may also be beneficial.
+Sleeping on your side may reduce the symptoms.
+It is usually associated with obesity, so weight loss may also be beneficial.
 This condition is potentially serious and needs medical attention as soon as possible because the effects include decreased oxygen flow to vital organs and irregular heart rhythm.